malaise/ada/README.txt

 are launched by a local 'Test' script, and fail on error.

-Finally, a 'Tests' target in a parent directory lauches all the tests in its chldren directories.
+Finally, a 'Tests' target in a parent directory lauches all the tests in its children directories.
 The test of the whole 'usr' subtree takes around 7 minutes.